-- The date of their mortgage pre-approval letter shall be the first priority for the selection of any tenant/buyer that HACP enters into a sales agreement from the property Buyer's List. - In the event that two tenant/buyers have the same date on their mortgage pre-approval letter, HACP shall select the tenant/buyer based upon the tenant/buyer with a lower total debt-to-purchase price ratio.
+- The date of their mortgage pre-approval letter shall be the first priority for the selection of any tenant/buyer that the HACP enters into a sales agreement from the property Buyer's List. - a) In the event that two (2) tenant/buyers have the same date on their mortgage pre-approval letter, the HACP shall select the tenant/buyer based upon the tenant/buyer with a lower total debt-to-purchase price ratio.

-In the event that a home does not sell during its initial sales offering, HACP may collect additional interested mortgage qualified tenant/buyers from either low income public housing residents or Section 8 voucher holders for an additional five (5) business day period and form a new Buyer's List to repeat the buyer selection process at HACP's discretion.
+In the event that a home does not sell during its initial sales offering, the HACP may collect additional interested mortgage qualified tenant/buyers from either low income public housing residents or HCV holders for an additional five (5) business day period and form a new Buyer's List to repeat the buyer selection process at the HACP's discretion.